AM71113363/SkinPackCreatorV2/README.md

 * SkinPack Name can't be black.<br>
 * If SkinPack Description is blank the App will use "SkinPack Name" as "SkinPack Description".<br>
 * You must select at least one Geometry Option.<br>
+_example_<br>
+Enable All Geometry options, Drag-Drop "steve.png".<br>
+The App will add to .mcpack only 1 png file, but<br>
+MC will show 4 Skins for each "Geometry Option".<br>
 * You must select at least one Format Option.<br>
+_example_<br>
+Enable only Format 64x64, you can Drag-Drop all png files with diff format, but<br>
+the .mcpack will contain only skins with format 64x64.<br>
 * "Imported Skins NUMBER " show the number of Drag-Drop skins, and not the number of valid skins.<br>
 _example_<br>
 Drag-Drop 2 PNG files: "steve.png" & "Just_a_random_image.png"<br>